0xDEADFED5/oggify_csv/README.md

 ## Should this exist?
 Probably not.
 Go support the artists.
 I made this for selfish reasons.

-The only reason I'm sharing this is so that people don't pay for malware to do the same thing.
+I'm sharing this is so that people don't pay for malware to do the same thing.

 ## Will you update or otherwise support this?
 Fuck no, I spent as much of my life on this shit thing as I ever intend to.